shubhammukherjee17/caption-generator/README.md

 1. **Choose Content Type**: Select Post, Story, or Reel for optimized captions
 2. **Upload an Image**: Drag and drop or click to select from your device
 3. **Wait for AI Magic**: Gemini analyzes your image (usually 3-10 seconds)
-4. **Get 4 Caption Styles**: Choose from Casual, Professional, Trendy, or Minimal
+4. **Get 5 Caption Styles**: Casual, Professional, Trendy, Aesthetic, and Minimal
+5. **Copy Text or Emojis**: Choose text captions (with emojis) or emoji-only versions
-5. **Copy & Post**: Click any caption to copy with hashtags included!
+6. **Post to Instagram**: Paste directly to Instagram with hashtags included!

 ### Supported Image Formats